-During the three months ended March 31, 2019, we raised approximately \$9.6 million associated with financing activities, which consisted entirely of \$9.6 million of net proceeds from sales under our "at-the-market" offering program discussed below.
+During the six months ended June 30, 2019, we raised approximately \$9.6 million associated with financing activities, which consisted entirely of \$9.6 million of net proceeds from sales under our "at-the-market" offering program discussed below.

 At-the-Market Offering Program.
 In February 2018, we commenced an at-the-market offering program, which allows us to sell and issue shares of our common stock from time-to-time.
 The at-the-market offering program was amended multiple times during 2018 to increase the available capacity under the at-the-market offering program by an aggregate of approximately \$84.9 million.
-During the three months ended March 31, 2019, we issued 3,244,941 shares of common stock under the at-the-market offering program for gross proceeds of \$9.9 million.
-We paid commissions to our sales agent of approximately \$0.2 million and incurred other offering related expenses of \$0.01 million during the three months ended March 31, 2019.
-As of March 31, 2019, we had remaining capacity to issue and sell up to approximately \$34.7 million of additional shares of common stock under the at-the-market offering program.
-However, pursuant to Instruction I.B.6. to Form S-3, because the our market capitalization was below \$75.0 million as of March 27, 2019, the date we filed our Annual Report on Form 10-K for the year ended December 31, 2018, we may only sell securities via Form S-3 if the aggregate market value of the securities sold by or on behalf of us during the 12-month period immediately prior to and including the date of the sale is no more than one-third of all common voting and nonvoting equity held by non-affiliates of us.
-Given the amount of common stock sold by us under the at-the-market offering program in 2018, we are currently unable to issue and sell additional shares of common stock under the at-the-market offering program.
+During the six months ended June 30, 2019, we issued 3,244,941 shares of common stock under the at-the-market offering program for gross proceeds of \$9.9 million.
+We paid commissions to our sales agent of approximately \$0.2 million and incurred other offering related expenses of \$0.01 million during the six months ended June 30, 2019.
+There were no shares issued during the three months ended June 30, 2019.